Want to make a difference in the lives of young children?

 What is the deadline for the application?

 The AmeriCorps service year calendar is from September to August the following year.
-We cannot accept and process applications after June 30 for the current service year.
-All applications for those wishing to start in 2025 must be submitted prior to June 30, 2025.
+We cannot accept or process applications after June 30 for the current service year.
+For example, if you plan to join us for 2027-28, you must submit your application by June 30, 2027.
+However, we typically have all spots filled by mid- to late March.

 We accept and process applications on a rolling basis.
 As such, qualified applicants who submit applications earlier are more likely to be offered a position.